Becoming Fools Deleted Scene: Panchorizo

 What if … instead of rooting you on, your parents abused you … or what if they weren’t even there at all?
 How would that have changed your life?
 What opportunities would you have missed?
 For some, this “different reality”, really isn’t different.
 It’s all they’ve ever known …”

-When I tuck them into bed at night, I can’t forget that there are a lot of kids in Guatemala (and around the world) who don’t sleep in a bed and didn’t celebrate Father’s Day with their dads.
-That’s why we produced Becoming Fools to help make a difference.
+When I tuck my kids into bed at night, I’m reminded that many children in Guatemala—and around the world—do not have a bed to sleep in and may not have celebrated Father’s Day with their dads.
+That’s why we created “Becoming Fools,” to help make a difference.

 Here’s a bonus feature, a scene from the Voz de las Calles Show.